 Make sure to completely submerge the turkey in water (in its original packaging) for the quick thaw method.
 Make sure to change the water every 30 minutes.
 This defrosting method will take 30 to 40 minutes per pound of turkey.

-*When finished thawing the turkey make sure to clean and disinfect the sink, spigots, and all surrounding surfaces.
+*When finished thawing the turkey, make sure to clean and disinfect the sink, spigots, and all surrounding surfaces.

 *Don’t leave the turkey out to thaw on the countertop.

-Chef Tips for Dry Brining
+Chef Tips

 - Don’t buy a preseasoned or kosher turkey (pre-salted) or self-basting turkeys.
 I always look for free-roaming or a heritage bird.
-But most importantly no added salt.
+But most importantly, no added salt.

-- Make sure your turkey is thawed if you buy a frozen turkey. *Buy your turkey early enough so that it’s thawed and ready to brine on the Monday before Thanksgiving.
+- Make sure your turkey is thawed if you buy a frozen turkey. *Buy your turkey early enough so that itโs thawed and ready to brine on the Monday before Thanksgiving.

-- It doesn’t have to be a whole turkey, you can dry brine a turkey breast.
+- It doesn’t have to be a whole turkey; you can dry brine a turkey breast.

 - Getting under the skin of the turkey and applying the brine directly to the meat will make a tastier, moister turkey.
 If you’re only going to brine the skin, try and brine it for the full 72 hours.

 - Don’t rush dry brining.
 To enjoy the best turkey you’ll ever have, you need to give it enough time to be effective.
-2 days is the minimum, and can go as long as 4 days if you’re working with a 20-pound plus bird. *Any length of time you can brine the turkey is better than not brining the bird.
+2 days is the minimum, and can go as long as four days if you’re working with a 20-pound plus bird. *Any length of time you can brine the turkey is better than not brining the bird.

 - You can use any herbs that you like, but the salt really does matter.
 Use Morton’s Kosher Salt for the best results.
 Diamond Kosher salt is a larger grain; if you use Diamond, increase the amount of salt by half.
-Don’t use table salt it’s too fine and will make the turkey too salty.
+Don’t use table salt, it’s too fine and will make the turkey too salty.

-- If you don’t have Kosher Salt you can use Coarse Sea Salt or Coarse Himalayan Pink Salt, because of the size of the coarse grains.
+- If you don’t have Kosher Salt, you can use Coarse Sea Salt or Coarse Himalayan Pink Salt because of the size of the coarse grains.

 It does make a difference where you apply the dry brine.
 Separating the skin from the meat so that some of the dry brine can be rubbed directly on top of the meat (below the skin) will give you the best results.

-If you apply the brine directly on the skin it will need more time to penetrate the skin and get to the meat.
+If you apply the brine directly on the skin, it will need more time to penetrate the skin and get to the meat.
 The breast will also get more of the dry brine than the rest of the turkey.
 The turkey breast has the largest amount of meat on a conventional turkey.

-- After applying the dry brine, place the turkey breast-side up in a roasting pan.
+- After applying the dry brine, place the turkey breast side up in a roasting pan.
 Cover the turkey securely using plastic wrap.
 Or place it into a small plastic bag and seal it, removing as much of the air as possible.
 Refrigerate for 48 – 60 hours.

 - Remove the plastic wrap and keep it refrigerated uncovered for the last 12 hours of brining.
 This will help crisp the turkey skin.

-Can I use Dry Herbs in the Dry Brining Method?
+Can I use Dry Herbs?

 Yes, you can, although I prefer fresh herbs.
 You can find them at most grocery stores in convenient little plastic containers.
-If fresh herbs are not available by all means use dry herbs.
+If fresh herbs are not available, by all means, use dry herbs.
 You can also add any other herbs or aromatics that you like.

-Should I cook a Heritage Turkey differently?
+Should I cook a Heritage Turkey Differently?

 A heritage turkey is more elongated with drumsticks that are a good 1 to 2 inches longer than a modern bird, extending well beyond the tip of the breast.

-Roast an unstuffed turkey at 425° for 20 minutes, then turn down the temperature to 325°F until the internal temperature of the thigh meat reaches 155°F.
+Roast an unstuffed turkey at 425ยฐ for 20 minutes, then turn down the temperature to 325ยฐF until the internal temperature of the thigh meat reaches 155ยฐF.

 Cooking 15-20 minutes per pound for the total cooking time.
-That being said, I would start checking the internal temperature 2 hours after the second phase of the process using an insta-read thermometer in the thigh.
+That being said, I would start checking the internal temperature 2 hours after the second phase of the process using an Insta-read thermometer in the thigh.

-Chef Tips for Roasting a Dry Brined Turkey
+Chef Tips for Roasting

 - Set your oven rack in the bottom third of the oven.